- What is Making Tax Digital?

 The first area of development will be focused on VAT, with the new VAT filing systems going live by April 2019.

-In preparation we have been working with HMRC to develop a VAT filing solution that utilises the new MTD capabilities.
-We are now enrolled on the pilot scheme and are ready to invite willing participants to try out the new tools.
+In preparation we have been working with HMRC to develop a VAT filing solution for business owners and agents that utilises the new MTD capabilities.
+We are enrolled on the pilot scheme and are ready to invite willing participants to try out the new tools.

 HMRC now provide more real-time information than was previously available.
 Under the current setup you could file your VAT return electronically with HMRC, and that was about it.
 With the MTD updates the following will now be supported.

 You will be able to see a live picture of your VAT obligations, showing which periods have been received and what needs to be filed.
 For open periods you will simply be able to click on the corresponding link to instantly see a prepared VAT return, ready for submission.

 As well as VAT obligations, you will also be able to see your current liabilities and recent payments with HMRC.
 This will make it easier to reconcile your HMRC position with your accounting records in QuickFile.

 New HMRC authentication process

 With MTD comes a new authentication process for connecting QuickFile to your tax accounts.
 We’ve developed an area in QuickFile called ‘HMRC Connect’, from here you can connect your personal and organisation HMRC tax accounts and access the current and future filing capabilities deployed as part of the MTD programme.

 For Accountants and Tax Advisers you can connect an Agent Services Account from within your Affinity dashboard.
 This will then allow you to instantly access reports and file for all your connected clients.

 In the early stages of the pilot scheme HMRC will only be able to support limited VAT filing scenarios.
 At the time of writing those eligible to join would need to meet the following criteria.